UWB Localization Systems and Machine Learning

 Research summary

 Radio frequency (RF) signals are widely used for indoor localization, such as Bluetooth, Wi-Fi, and radio-frequency identification (RFID)-based localization systems.
 However, it is challenging for these RF technologies to achieve sub-meter level accuracy and robust localization.
-The ultra-wideband (UWB) signal can enable high-accuracy localization considering its following unique advantages, including sub-nanosecond-level time stamps, strong resistance to MPCs, and high throughput.
+The ultra-wideband (UWB) signal can enable high-accuracy localization considering its following unique advantages: sub-nanosecond-level time stamps, strong resistance to MPCs, and high throughput and transfer rate.

-We are focusing on the following research problems:
+We are focusing on the following research directions:

-• NLOS error mitigation based on self-training learning in RF environment;
+• NLOS error mitigation based on self-training learning in RF environments

 Representative works